-ENG 262 World Literature II 03 00 00 03
+ENG 262 World Literature II 03 00 00 03 Prerequisites: One course required: ENG 112, ENG 113 or ENG 114

 This course introduces selected works from the Pacific, Asia, Africa, Europe, and the Americas from the eighteenth century to the present.
 Emphasis is placed on historical background, cultural context, and literary analysis of selected prose, poetry, and drama.
 Upon completion, students should be able to interpret, analyze, and respond to selected works.
 This course has been approved for transfer under the CAA as a general education course in Humanities/Fine Arts.
 This course has been approved for transfer under the ICAA as a general education course in Humanities/Fine Arts.